ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 [Android Emulator](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/android-emulator/device-manager)

+#### iOS Prerequisites
+To develop on Mac, you need:

+* XCode, which provides iOS emulator.
+* A development IDE, it could be Visual Studio for Mac, Xamarin Studio or others.
+* Xamarin.
+* A provisioning profile is needed if you want to test on an iOS device.

+To develop on Windows, you need:

+* A development IDE, such as Visual Studio or Xamarin Studio
+* Xamarin.
+* A Mac machine with XCode installed and on the same network as your Windows machine.

 ### Step 2: Set Up a New Project

-Once these prerequisites have been installed, you'll need to create a new **Xamarin Android** project.
+Once these prerequisites have been installed, you'll need to create a new **Xamarin Forms** project using Visual Studio.

 <img src="./assets/Create_XamarinForms_Project_ScreenShot.gif"  width="840" height="580">

 ### Step 3: Add NuGet Packages

-You'll need to install the **ThinkGeo.UI.XamarinForms** and **ThinkGeo.UI.XamarinForms.Android** NuGet package.
+You'll need to install the **ThinkGeo.UI.XamarinForms**, **ThinkGeo.UI.XamarinForms.Android** and **ThinkGeo.UI.XamarinForms.iOS** NuGet package.
 We strongly suggest you use your editor's **Manage Nuget Package** if possible.
-Before adding ThinkGeo Nuget packages, you need update the **Xamarin.Forms** Nuget Package to above the Version 5.0.0.2578.
+Before adding ThinkGeo Nuget packages, you need to update the **Xamarin.Forms** Nuget Package above Version 5.0.0.2578.

 <img src="./assets/Add_XamarinFourms_Nuget_Packages_ScreenShot.gif"  width="840" height="580">